-8To the extent that the barrier includes tariffs, I assume that tariff revenue is "thrown in the ocean."
+&lt;sup>7A portion of the transport and wholesale distribution costs could be thought of as border costs, rather than costs associated with distance or geography.
+To the extent that the border costs include tariffs, I assume that tariff revenue is "thrown in the ocean."

-9The Frechét distribution facilitates a straightforward solution of the EK model in a many-country world with non-zero border barriers.
+&lt;sup>8The Frechét distribution facilitates a straightforward solution of the EK model in a many-country world with nonzero border barriers.
 Unfortunately, such a straightforward solution does not carry over in my multi-stage framework.
 This is because my framework requires two draws from the Frechét distribution.
 Neither the sum nor the product of Frechét distributions has a Frechét distribution.
 I thank Sam Kortum for pointing this out to me.